 - Good fencing – Goats are escape artists; trust me, they will test every weak spot.

+If you enjoy DIY, learning how to build a goat milking stand can save money and make milking time more efficient.
 Over time, I’ve added extras like a small bulk tank for cooling and even tried an automatic milker.
 But for beginners, keeping it simple works just fine.

 Registered Nubian Goats: Why I Chose Them

 Why registered?
 It’s about consistency.
 Registration means you know their lineage, health records, and production background.
 My registered Nubian does consistently give me milk with higher butterfat—perfect for cheese-making.
 Plus, having registered goats opens doors for breeding and selling at better prices.
+That’s how I began creating homestead goat milk business ideas, turning my extra milk into income through cheese and soap sales.

 If you’re serious about building a herd or even selling starter goats, Nubians are an investment worth making.